janez33/100DaysOfCode/log.md

 **Today's Progress**: I prepared HTML code for my third freecodecamp project - Technical Documentation Page.
 Tomorrow I'm doing pure CSS to style it.
 It's too late now :/

 **Thoughts**: Tomorow I'm also doing Udacity course. :)

+### Day 16: August 26, 2018

+**Today's Progress**: My fourth project on freeCodeCamp for HTML & CSS section.
+It was quite simple, first I wrote HTML and then add the styling.
+I think I'm gonna be a good front-end web developer. 😋 One more project to go and then my first certificate!

+**Thoughts**: Speed up, soldier!